 4) To manage local community assets.
 The overall objective of the community partnership is to deliver public service in a different way.

 Through a collaborative relationship with the council the partnership has now taken the leading role.
 A lot has been achieved in a short time.
-A Young People’s Key Fund project has now been set up to make sure young people in the ward continue to be represented; two community social enterprises have been created in the Neighbourhood Centre; a Greenhouse and Allotment project is underway with support from national and local partners; a Design and Delivery group, made up of users and stakeholders, is looking to the remodelling of the Centre and work is underway with the Newcastle Volunteer Centre to encourage volunteering opportunities in the ward.
+A Young People’s Key Fund project has now been set up to make sure young people in the ward continue to be represented; two community social enterprises have been created in the Blakelaw Centre; a Greenhouse and Allotment project is underway with support from national and local partners; a Design and Delivery group, made up of users and stakeholders, is looking to the remodelling of the Centre and work is underway with the Newcastle Volunteer Centre to encourage volunteering opportunities in the ward.
 The partnership are exploring opportunities through devolution to generate income locally through traded services and development of community assets which will fund localised public services.

 Wednesday 4.30pm - 6pm